krzysztofzablocki/Sourcery/README.md

 - Write less boilerplate code and make it easy adhere to [DRY principle](https://en.wikipedia.org/wiki/Don't_repeat_yourself)
 - Avoid the risk of forgetting to update boilerplate when refactoring
 - Gives you meta-programming powers, while still allowing the compiler to ensure everything is correct.
-- **Sourcery is so meta that it uses itself to code-generate boilerplate**
+- **Sourcery is so meta that it is used to code-generate its own boilerplate code**

 Daemon mode in action: